 Once your application is submitted, it’s out of your hands.
 This can be stressful, but it should also be a relief!
 The only other thing you can do is keep track of other deadlines ( for financial forms, midyear grade reports, etc.).
 Other than that, relax and enjoy your senior year of high school!

 You can apply to other schools through early action if they’re not binding.
 However, you must withdraw your other applications if Duke accepts you.

 This depends on your confidence that Duke is the school for you.
 If you’re ready to submit your application early and you feel confident you want to attend Duke, you should apply through early decision.
 However, if you’re not sure or ready, consider applying for the Duke University regular decision deadline.

 According to Duke, the admissions committee initially looks for five things:

-As you can see, both your personal and academic qualities are important.
-Make sure you challenge yourself, work hard, and most importantly, be yourself in your application!
+Your personal and academic qualities are important.
+Ensure you challenge yourself, work hard, and, most importantly, be yourself in your application!

-It’s a good idea to start as early as possible, so you have the maximum amount of time to perfect your essays.
+It’s a good idea to start as early as possible so you have more time to perfect your essays.
 The Common Application and Coalition Application open in mid-August, so you can start filling it out as early as then!

-While this is a scenario we hope you never find yourself in, tragedies happen and sometimes your financial situation does not look exactly like you expected it to.
-Duke is committed to fully meeting demonstrated financial need, but, “In the rare instances when students ultimately cannot afford to attend Duke, they may be released from the binding Early Decision commitment after discussions among the family, the Financial Support Office, and the Admissions Office.”
+While this is a scenario we hope you never find yourself in, sometimes your financial situation doesn’t look exactly like you expected it to.
+Duke is committed to meeting demonstrated financial need; however, you may be able to be released from your agreement based on financial need.

-Duke is an incredibly prestigious school, but it is not one of the eight Ivy League schools.
+Duke is an incredibly prestigious school, but it isn’t an Ivy League school.

-While it may seem impossible, try to avoid stressing over something that’s out of your hands.
+While it may seem impossible, try to avoid stressing over something out of your hands.
 You put in the work; you should feel confident about your application!
-In the meantime, fill your time with extracurriculars, and enjoy your senior year
+In the meantime, fill your time with extracurriculars, keep up with your classes, and enjoy your senior year.